-The programme will intervene with assistance and guidance as early as possible if a student fails to comply with compulsory attendance.
+The programme will offer help and guidance as early as possible, if a student does not comply with the obligation to participate.

-Compulsory attendance and any active attendance requirements which are prerequisites to participate in any exams are indicated in the description of each individual exam.
+Active attendance and any active attendance requirements which are prerequisites to participate in any exams are indicated in the description of each individual exam.